VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ## Migrating from V1 to V2

 Migrating from V1 to V2 requires you to update the deployed application code and migrate the data.
+You should always rehearse the migration in a test environment before performing it in your production environment.
 These are the required steps:

 1. Deploy the V2 release to your Windows Azure staging environment.
 The V2 release has a **MaintenanceMode** property that is